Childhood has seen a marked change over the past 30 years and so too has our children’s mental and physical wellbeing.

 - supports children’s minds by sharpening concentration

-Relaxation techniques to help reduce stress and anxiety:
+Relaxation techniques to help reduce anxiety:

 - Meditation gives children of all ages awareness of and power over their thoughts and feelings without supressing them.
 It aids in developing self-awareness and self-acceptance and in turn builds self-management strategies.
 The discovery of an internal sense of calm, even amongst the chaos, leads to greater happiness and wellbeing.
 Starting with just 30 seconds at a time of ‘watching your thoughts’ and building up from there can be extremely effective.